Addis Ababa Travel Guide

 Sometimes spelt Addis Abeba, Addis Ababa is a diverse and riotous capital city of well over three million people.
 Home to roughly 80 different nationalities, it has a multitude of distinct religious and linguistic groups.

 Addis Ababa is home to the world-renowned early hominid, Lucy, whose skeleton is housed in the Ethiopian National Museum.
-The city also boasts several interesting mosques and cathedrals, Menelik's old Imperial Palace, which is the official seat of the Ethiopian government, and one of the largest open air markets in Africa (in the Merkato district).
+The city also boasts several interesting mosques and cathedrals, Menelik's old Imperial Palace, which is the official seat of the Ethiopian government, and one of the largest open air markets in Africa which suits in the Merkato District.

-Addis is the perfect place for tourists to buy souvenirs of their stay in Ethiopia.
+The city is perfect for tourists to buy souvenirs of their stay in Ethiopia.
 Top of the shopping list is likely to be a pack of Ethiopian coffee beans, preferably vacuum-sealed to preserve freshness.
-Decorative metalwork, in the form of crosses, and painted religious artworks on carved wooden boards are popular too.
+Decorative metalwork in the form of crosses and painted religious artworks on carved wooden boards are popular too.
 Filigreed silver and gold jewellery are other great buys.
 Addis Ababa is the best place in Ethiopia to sample the local cuisine, which is inventive and flavourful.

 Become our Addis Ababa Travel Expert

 We are looking for contributors for our Addis Ababa travel guide.
 If you are a local, a regular traveller to Addis Ababa or a travel professional with time to contribute and answer occasional forum questions, please contact us.